Matgenix/jobflow-remote/doc/source/user/runner.rst

 .. note::
     In older versions of jobflow-remote the ``jf runner stop`` command used to stop only the ``Runner`` processes, but leaving the Supervisor process active.
-Since version 1.0 this has been removed from the CLI to simply the handling of the runner.
+Since version 1.0 this has been removed from the CLI to simplify the handling of the runner.
     If needed, the option is still available through the python API.

 Kill